threefoldtech/info_grid/src/faq/faq.md

 ### ThreeFold uses Quantum Safe Storage technology, what does it mean?

 Quantum computers are theoretically capable of doing huge calculations in a short period of time.
 By this fact alone, it is a great potential threat to future online safety.
 ThreeFold solves this future problem before it even becomes a reality.
 Indeed, Zero-os can compress, encrypt, and disperse data across the Grid.
-Learn more [here](https://www2.threefold.io/developer/qsfs/).

 ***